thorbits/thScripts/README.md

 ## Prerequisites

-*   A Debian-based Linux distribution (e.g. Debian, Ubuntu..).
+*   A Linux-based distribution (e.g. Debian, Arch, Fedora, OpenSuse).
 *   Administrative privileges (sudo or root access) are required to install packages and modify system configurations.
 *   A stable internet connection for downloading packages and dependencies.